smlhelp/book/src/concepts/imperative.md

 > 😰 If you try to call this implementation of `fact` more than once, something
 > unexpected might happen.
 Can you figure out what it is, and why that is?

-Another example of how you might be able to use semicolons is with exceptions.
-In can help serve as a null check

 # Operations